kagegrifon/seafight/readme.md

-#This is repository of game Sea Fights
+#This is game Sea Fights

+To start project `npm run start`